cakephp/docs/en/orm/associations.rst

 - **strategy**: Defines the query strategy to use.
 Defaults to 'select'.
 The other valid value is 'subquery', which replaces the ``IN`` list with an equivalent subquery.
 - **saveStrategy**: Either 'append' or 'replace'.
+Defaults to 'replace'.
   Indicates the mode to be used for saving associated entities.
 The former will only create new links between both side of the relation and the latter will do a wipe and replace to create the links between the passed entities when saving.
 - **finder**: The finder method to use when loading associated records.